r4mp/shut-up/README.md

 # shut-up
-Shut up! is an app which helps you to stop unwanted phone calls
+Shut up! is an android app which helps you to stop unwanted phone calls